RIC ONE DATA PRIVACY AGREEMENT STRUCTURES

 Will the new DPA structures support needs related to free applications?

 Districts will find NDPA TEC NYS Agreements associated with free applications.
 By using Exhibit E and signing a separate Service Agreement (also known as a Master Service Agreement), the subscribing LEA can accept the General Offer of Privacy Terms.
 Also, districts can submit requests for a DPA to be negotiated for a free product.
 Some vendors offering free tools may not be able to enter into an agreement, as their practices may not comply with FERPA and/or Education Law 2-d requirements.
-When New York State launches the program, the agreements negotiated by Erie 1 BOCES related to free products will be loaded into the environment to support current needs.
-Generally, free product DPA needs will be addressed through TEC DPA structures moving forward.
+The agreements negotiated by Erie 1 BOCES related to free products will be loaded into the environment to support current needs.
+Generally, free product DPA needs have been addressed through TEC DPA structures moving forward.
 Educational agencies should be attentive to the Service Agreement.
 The new structures do not support the negotiation of Service Agreements.

 How does the new DPA process work for products that are purchased from a reseller?